chris-tse/chris-tse/README.md

  🇺🇸 English / 🇯🇵 日本語 / 🇭🇰 廣東話(spoken)

 I'm Chris!
-I'm a software engineer at Oracle NetSuite working on front end JavaScript/TypeScript, React, and CSS.
+I'm a software engineer at RentPath working on front end JavaScript/TypeScript, React, and CSS.
 I also dabble in some Python and Java in my free time.

 I love video games, anime, and ramen.
 I also spend too much money on keyboards.